nishanths/analysistest-golden-issue/README.md

 This file has no suggested fixes.

-Ideally files that don't have suggested fixes are still compared against a golden file.
-(Some test authors may write tests to ensure that no fixes are suggested for a given file, and that the file remains unchanged after applying (the zero) suggested fixes).
+Ideally files that don't have suggested fixes are still compared against a golden file: some test authors may write tests to ensure that no fixes are suggested for a given file, and that the file remains unchanged after applying (the zero) suggested fixes.